aswathyachuzz/Campus_Placement_Prediction_Website/README.md

 1. Website Setup: Set up the website on a web server or cloud platform that supports the required technologies, such as web development frameworks, database systems, and machine learning libraries.

-2. User Registration and Authentication: Implement user registration and authentication mechanisms to allow students and recruiters to create accounts and securely log in.
+2. User Registration and Authentication:Implement user registration and authentication mechanisms to allow students and recruiters to create accounts and securely log in.

 3. Student Profile Creation: Develop a user-friendly interface for students to create their profiles by providing relevant information.
 Design forms and input fields to capture academic details, skills, internships,and personal attributes.